15 Oct Four Profit Drivers

 - TBD provided a series of Kaizen events in production.
 This had the indirect impact that reduced time was spent by sales people “troubleshooting” their jobs through the system.
 Less time troubleshooting enabled the sales team to focus more on proactive sales activity; we estimated time-savings increased sales capacity by 25%.

-- Improved customer retention due to improvements in delivery and quality.
+- Improved customer retention emerged due to improvements in delivery and quality.

-- A direct response marketing plan implemented new strategies such as cross-selling and up-selling.
+- A direct response marketing plan implemented new strategies for cross-selling and up-selling.

 Sales price driver:

 Numerous projects combined to create an additional 5% increase in price.
-This increased the new level of turnover by a further £110,000 to a turnover of £2,310,000.
+This increased the new level of turnover by a further £110,000.
+The combined price increase and volume increase meant the turnover climbed to £2,310,000.
 Improvements included:

 - Changes to invoicing methods capture the full value of work done;